How To Immigrate To Canada: An Ultimate Guide for Filipinos

 i.
 Job Specifications

-Read your contract or job offer again and go over even the smallest details.
-Check the duties and responsibilities that come with your job description and the working situation that you’ll be expecting.
+Reread your contract or job offer and review even the most minor details.
+Check the duties and responsibilities that come with your job description and your expected working situation.

 ii.
 Visa Details.

-Re-check your visa details like the type of residency or visa that you have and the privileges and responsibilities that come with it.
+Re-check your visa details, like the type of residency or visa you have and the privileges and responsibilities that come with it.
 Verify if it has an expiry date and if you need to renew it in a few months or years.
-If you’re not a permanent resident yet, find out when you’ll be eligible to apply for a PR card.
+If you’re not a permanent resident, find out when you’ll be eligible to apply for a PR card.

 iii.
 Documents and Certificates

-Check if you have all the required documents to go through immigration and those that you’ll use as you start your life in Canada.
-These are some of the documents that you must absolutely bring with you: passport, education credentials, language test result, birth certificate, valid ID, job offer or contract, and others.
+Check if you have all the required documents to go through immigration and those you’ll use as you start your life in Canada.
+You must bring these documents: passport, education credentials, language test result, birth certificate, valid ID, job offer or contract, and others.

 iv.
 Funds

-Make sure that you have enough funds not only to show as proof but also to sustain your living expenses there during the first few months of the adjustment period.
+Ensure you have enough funds to show proof and sustain your living expenses there during the first few months of the adjustment period.

 b.
 Book your flight